SimformSolutionsPvtLtd/flutter_calendar_view/README.md

 ### Show only working days in WeekView.

-You can configure week view such that it can display only specific days. ex,
+You can configure week view such that it displays only specific days. ex,

 ```dart